Finally We Know Why Ryan Gosling & Emma Stone Have Crazy Chemistry

-When La La Land hits theaters in December, it will mark the third time Ryan Gosling and Emma Stone have, right before our eyes, been the coolest couple who've never actually been together.
+When La La Land hits cinemas in December, it will mark the third time Ryan Gosling and Emma Stone have, right before our eyes, been the coolest couple who've never actually been together.

 We watched them in Crazy, Stupid, Love.
 We watched... okay, we watched the trailer for Gangster Squad and decided to pass, but still!
 Ahead of La La Land's premiere, we need to know how these two friends maintain such uncanny chemistry.